CyberTrackerConservation/ctdoc/_pages/xlsform/xlsform.md

 1. Upload and publish the form to the desired backend (ODK Central, KoBoToolbox, Survey123)
 1. Connect with CyberTracker and collect data
 1. Tap 'Submit' to upload data

-## When should CyberTracker _not_ be used?
-While CyberTracker supports most of the commonly used XlsForm features, it is not as mature as the existing data collection tools like ODK Collect, Kobo Collect and Survey123.
-Users should prefer to use those tools for critical projects.